dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 -   `vol_e8fe7f46fedf7af7628feda0dcbf2f60` is the volume backing the PV of the PostgreSQL database deployed earlier.

-&#x3009;Interrogate GlusterFS about the topology of this volume:
+&#8680; Interrogate GlusterFS about the topology of this volume:

     sh-4.2# gluster volume info vol_e8fe7f46fedf7af7628feda0dcbf2f60